iterative/dvc.org/content/docs/command-reference/metrics/add.md

     persist: false
 ```

-And if you run `dvc metrics show` you should now see a report like this:
+And if you run `dvc metrics show`, you should now see a report like this:

 ```dvc
 	metrics.json: {"AUC":0.9643, "TP":527}